Cgs1208/react-coding-challenges/currency-convertor/README.md

 - two more states for fromCurrency and toCurrency
 - so we use same dropdown component for 2 dropdowns and build a button in betweem them for swapping
 - after the dropdown we import react-icons for \* icons to add to favourties and also make dummy methods to handle convertion and adding to favourites
+- we can add new icon for swap currency button and handle the logic for it (setfromcurrnecy to tocurrency and vide versa)